dan-leo/masters/thesis/v8/4_results.md

 # Results {#results}

-This chapter visualizes and analyses the results from the datasets obtained in Chapter \ref{design}.
+This chapter visualizes and analyzes the results from the datasets obtained in Chapter \ref{design}.
 The visualization format can be found in \S\ref{plots}.

 ## Primary Metrics